Philogy/sussy-huff-ctf/README.md

 `addTo{Eth/Token}Order`.
 Orders are matched using the `matchEthOrder` function whereby the buyer, seller and the price has to be passed in.
 The party who receives ETH needs to have sufficient tokens deposited to fill the order otherwise the function will revert.

+> Note: The stack comments are correct and not meant to trick you.